 If you having Samsung Galaxy S series and A series of mobile phones which are compatible with Type-C charger it is quite often you can encounter the error when Samsung Galaxy mobile won’t charge and shows “Moisture detected in charging port”.
 This includes Samsung Galaxy S5, S6, S7, S6 edge, S7 edge, and Note 9 mobile phone.

-Samsung Galaxy S and Galaxy edge including mobiles are pre-equipped with moisture detection systems that shutdowns the charging section if there is any moisture or dust is detected.
+Samsung Galaxy S and Galaxy edge including mobiles are pre-equipped with moisture detection systems that shutdowns the charging section if there is any moisture or dust detected.
 The Samsung Galaxy S7, S8, S9, and Note 9 also come with IP68 (6 is for dust and 8 is for water).

 Other Fix: How to Fix IMS Service has Stopped Error